Working Together: What to Expect in Therapy

 What to Expect in Therapy

-Your therapy process may include:
+Your therapy process may include elements such as:

 • discussing current concerns, stressors, or life experiences